A portion of the fees collected within the protocol (denominated in a particular token: USDC, SOL, etc) go into that spot market's revenue pool.

 max amount of pnl the net users can be owed within a market before: 1. draws from insurance are allowed 2. initial asset weights for this pnl gets discounted

-Unlike spot markets, perp market are capped by the max draw from insurance via quote_max_insurance
+Unlike spot markets, perp markets are capped by the max draw from insurance via quote_max_insurance

 quote_settled_insurance tracks the insurance fund draw amount since inception.
-Once this threshold is reached or the insurance fund is depleted, the market will perform socialized losses in bankruptcy events.
+Once this threshold is reached or the insurance fund is depleted, the market will then resort to the AMM Fee Pool.
+For any remaining losses not covered, the market will perform socialized losses in bankruptcy events.

 The following instructions interact w/ the insurance fund: